The top 10 online dating sites and apps in Toronto

 On this app, the woman always makes the first move.
 If she doesn't say something to a new match within 24 hours, that connection disappears forever.
 For same sex connections, or friendships, either person has 24 hours to make the first move before the interaction vanishes.

 Yup, this is the world's largest gay social network app.
-Let's be honest, more hookups than long-lasting relationships spawn from Grindr, but it has its own xxx-rated emoji keyboard and its party calendar makes it super easy to find LGBT events happening in Toronto.
+Let's be honest, more hookups than long-lasting relationships spawn from Grindr, but it has its own XXX-rated emoji keyboard and its party calendar makes it super easy to find LGBTQ+ events happening in Toronto.

 Shmear the love! with this dating app.
 This one is great for Jewish and non-Jewish guys and gals, straight and gay, looking for a Jewish partner.
-It's basically the Jewish Tindr.
+It's basically the Jewish Tinder.

 Good luck not getting caught in a Tinder spiral and swiping left or right for hours.
 It's no joke, there are 1.6 billion swipes a day in the world, including plenty right here in Toronto.